 If an app seems too good to be true, it probably is.
 To keep yourself from getting scammed, make sure you thoroughly vet each and every app you want to use before you borrow.
 Here are some criteria that will help you with the vetting process.

-A lot of apps promise that they are “fee free”.
+- Fees: A lot of apps promise that they are “fee free.”
 What they mean is that they don’t charge interest or late payment fees.
 The reality is that these apps do often charge fees.
-Those fees could be to expedite your advance, for a monthly membership, for extra features, etc. Know exactly what you will have to pay into the app to get the advance you need before you put in your request.
+Those fees could be to expedite your advance, for a monthly membership, for extra features, etc. Know precisely what you will have to pay into the app to get the advance you need before you put in your request.

 For the record here are Empower’s numbers/grades